 It depends on the agenda.
 Yes, if you have a small team and are focused on identifying and solving issues in real time.
 A team meeting with 4 to 12 people will be most productive.
 In a large department, it may be difficult for each team member to provide input and actively participate so meetings involving the whole department may be best reserved for communication of issues affecting the entire practice rather than problem solving.

 Should we include administrative leaders, IT, or compliance personnel on the team?

 Team meetings are problem-solving sessions.
 They are most effective when the standing team consists of the people directly doing the work and a manager who can connect with the larger organization.
 If the topic would benefit from an expert's contribution to the discussion, you can invite IT professionals, facilitators, or administrative leaders as needed.

-Establish a regular meeting date and time during the work day, or “on-the-clock”, as the message that team meetings are part of the paid work day is important.
-Many teams meet for one hour every two weeks.
+Establish a regular meeting time and location.
+Meetings should be held away from the clinical area if they take place during patient care hours, and should be scheduled “on-the-clock”—time during which the practice team members are compensated, which may or may not be during regular clinic hours—to convey the message that meetings are part of the team's core workday.
+Many teams meet for one hour every 2 weeks.
 You may find that meeting first thing in the morning results in fewer distractions.
-When possible, the meeting should occur “on-the-clock” and away from the clinical area to minimize interruptions.

 “Our care team meetings, where we talk about patient experience, health outcomes, and time spent on specific tasks, make the practice a more enjoyable place to work and has ultimately helped us recruit and retain staff.”